-4.2.7.3.
+4.2.8.4.
 Fade Section

-These twin sets of parameters represent controls for any Fade In and Fade Out applied to the selected clip.
+As stated earlier, fade actions and parameters apply only to audio clips.
+So these twin sets of parameters represent controls for any Fade In and Fade Out applied to the selected audio clip.
 Taken from top to bottom: